 People belonging to six or seven clans live in the village which comprise 120 houses.
 These people have inhabited the villages for centuries but in the recent times most of them have shifted to Parwak across the river.

-People of Meragram No 1, like their counterparts in the nearby Songhur village, are fond of music.
+People of Meragram No 1, like their counterparts in the nearby Sonoghur village, are fond of music.
 Famous Sitar player late Shah Guli Zar and his son Afsar Khan also belonged to this village.

 It is interesting to note that one of the three drivers of the late Mehtar of Chitral Nasirul Mulk also belonged to Meragram No 1.

-The driver, Ghulam Nabi, crashed a man to death in Delhi while driving the Mehtar there and was jailed.
+This driver, Ghulam Nabi, crashed a man to death in Delhi while driving the Mehtar there and was jailed.
 Later, however, the Mehtar managed to get him released after paying compensation to the heirs of the deceased, according to Ali Jabbar Khan, a retired headmaster and resident of Awi.

 There have been a number of people in the village known for their self-coined nickname such as Atalegh, Tika Khan, Jamadar, Major and Senior.